 Races are held on an oval-shaped artificial sand-based track with a two furlong home straight.
 The track can accommodate around 80,000 people and has two main grandstands, the older “Happyville” near the winning line and the newer “Luckyville” which are joined together and cover the entire home straight.

-More allocated seating is available in the Convention Hall on the 6th floor of Luckyville, however, day membership (at 10,000won) is operated on a first come first served basis and on Sundays especially, is usually taken up long before the first race – this area is usually used by those who come purely to bet and has the atmosphere of an off-track betting centre so is not recommended for a great raceday experience.
+More allocated seating is available in the Convention Hall on the 6th floor of Luckyville, however, day membership (at 10,000won) is operated on a first come first served basis and on Sundays especially, can be quite busy – this area is usually used by those who come purely to bet and has the atmosphere of an off-track betting centre so is not recommended for a great raceday experience.
 There are also reserved seating areas on the 5th floor and a “Premium” area called the “Pegasus Lounge” on the 6th floor (day membership 35,000won).
-Again, on Sundays these are usually full very early but ask at the information desk for more information,
+Again, on Sundays these can fill up early but ask at the information desk for more information,

 A new addition is the “NOL Lounge” on the 1st floor of the Happyville Grandstand closest to the winning line.
-This provides an area with information desks and plenty of seating (although not really with a track view) for newcomers to the track who wish to escape the somewhat frenetic atmosphere of the general areas as well as a classroom, games room and exhibitions.
+This provides an area with information desks and plenty of seating both indoors and out for newcomers to the track who wish to escape the somewhat frenetic atmosphere of the general areas as well as a classroom, games room and exhibitions.
 Technically it is for racegoers under the age of 40 but it is unheard of for foreign visitors to be challenged on this (!).